Substation (under consideration for removal)

 EARLY ELECTRICITY NETWORKS IN NSW

-Prior to the introduction of electricity in NSW, streets were lit with gas lamps and houses used gas lamps, kerosene lamps, candles and fat-oil lamps.
-Mid to late 19th century transport and industry in NSW utilised steam power.
-Technological advances in the 1870s and 1880s made electricity production a feasible lighting and power alternative to gas and steam.
-Early supply was from small generators and early providers of electricity networks were principally municipal Councils.
+Prior to introducing electricity in NSW, streets were lit with gas and houses used gas, kerosene and fat oil lamps, and candles.
+Technological advances in the 1870s and 1880s made electricity a feasible lighting and power alternative.
+Early supply was from small generators and early providers of networks were principally municipal councils.

 ELECTRIFICATION OF SYDNEY